fzi-forschungszentrum-informatik/P3IV/docs/sections/usage.md

 Researchers frequently have to adapt the simulation settings to match the needs of their application.
 Even though, the framework has a clean layout, it may still be confusing for inexperienced researchers in python, catkin, or cmake.

+### Defining Custom Test Cases

+Even though P3IV defines a large number test scenarios, users might want to define custom test cases for their specific use case.
+For this, the users can add entries to ``test_cases.yaml`` and in case add new map files to the map directory ``p3iv_utils/res/maps``.
+Even though this is the default directory for maps, path of maps in other directories can be provided to lanelet2 reader.

+In order to display and modify lanelet2 maps, users can refer to [Java Openstreet Map Editor (JOSM)](https://josm.openstreetmap.de/).

 ### Catkin package structure

 The simulation framework is aimed to have a modular structure and to work with flexibly with various ROS packages and modules.
 Catkin package layout and CMake meets this requirement perfectly.